maribowman/maribowman/README.md

-## Hey stranger
+## Hey stranger :v:

-My name is Mari and I like ☕ and 🥓.
-Apart from that I do crossfit, trade forex and code backends. :v:
+I'm Mari... and I like :coffee:, :pretzel: and :bacon:.
+Apart from that I do crossfit, trade forex and code industrial backends.

 ### Languages